Robert Miles — 23 am. Story behind the album

-Twenty three years ago the 23 am album came out.
+Twenty years ago the 23 am album came out.
 And in this May Robert Miles passed away.
 This brings me once again to the thought of the legacy and the memories that we leave.
 Artists leave things they lived for: music, films, books, and paintings.
 Artists leave this world, but their vision carries on influencing others.
 And, perhaps, this is the meaning of their

 The first album, recorded with minimal means, enjoyed unimaginable success and, for a short time, made Miles one of the wealthiest people in the dance scene.
 Dream house and its components were a sensual reminder of the shortness of life and fragility of people.
 Disfigured by imitators, the style was soon dethroned

 by drum and bass,trip hop and trance music, which were rapidly entering the UK.
 This was the bundle which Miles planned to experiment with on his second album.

 The record label didn’t agree with that and demanded developing the piano phenomenon, and even more so did the listeners, charmed by the debut album, who even decades later were waiting for the Dreamland sequel, or were at least surprised that it hadn’t appeared yet.
 So, it isn’t surprising that pressure is the key word of the second album.
 “Deconstruction were putting pressure on me to add vocals on many of my tracks and I really didn’t want to go that way.
 I thought that it was very pop.
 At the time I didn’t speak any English and I trusted their judgment”, said Miles in his later interviews.
 Before Children became successful, Robert toured around and lived in the Italian backcountry, performed in clubs, had a pirate radio station and supported the underground scene.
 Children changed everything.
 He quickly moved to London, toured the whole world in a year, met lots of people he hadn’t known before, got lots of respect and gold discs, but quite soon he realised that he was just a commodity on a shelf with many salesmen and advisors.